I'm a blind developer, so I build websites with a screen reader. If something doesn't work, I'm the first to know.

 You probably already know something's not right.

 Maybe you got a letter, or a deadline's coming up, or someone finally said it out loud.
-Whatever it is, it's a good time to reach out.
+Send me a link to your site, or just tell me what's wrong, and we'll figure it out from there.